CrabLabsLLC/crablabsllc.github.io/content/posts/KiCadCreateLibs.md

 Once all of the properties are finalized then the footprint is ready to be used in your projects.

-#### Custom Footprint Example
+### Custom Footprint Example

 Lets say we need to creating a board with the NT3H2x11, an NFC Tag IC.
+There is a footprint available online, but I will be showing how to make the footprint from scratch.
 After viewing the datasheet, the only form factor that would work in the design is this:

 ![XQFN Drawing](/images/XQFNDrawing.png)